Julka88/weather/README.md

 ### 🌍 About

-A simple and elegant weather app built with **React + Vite**, using the **OpenWeatherMap API**.
+A simple and elegant weather app built with ** JavaScript **, using the **OpenWeatherMap API**.
-Shows real-time weather by city — temperature, feels-like, condition, and dynamic background.
+Shows real-time weather by city — temperature, feels-like, condition.

 ### ⚙️ Tech Stack